 Startups with a scalable business model and a clear growth strategy.

 Venture capital firms invest in startups with high growth potential in exchange for equity.
-Unlike angel investors, VCs typically invest larger sums and focus on businesses that can deliver significant returns.
+VCs typically focus on businesses in industries like technology, healthcare, and fintech.

 Crowdfunding platforms like Kickstarter, Indiegogo, and GoFundMe allow entrepreneurs to raise funds from a large number of people, often in exchange for early access to products, rewards, or equity.